 C. Any member of the Academy who fails to make timely payments of required Academy

 dues shall be expelled from Academy membership.

+The Academy shall follow the Association’s binding ethical documents and any ethics complaints against a member shall be processed in accordance with the Association's policies.

-Section 6: Reinstatement
+Section 6 7: Reinstatement